metwigz/testrepo/README.md

 # testrepo
-This repository is a test for Week 3 of MSDS 6306
+This repository is a test for Week 3 of MSDS 6306.
+Included in this repository is my data science profile from Week 1 and Dr. McGee's EDA-NYTdata.md file.